algorandfoundation/algokit-cli/docs/features/localnet.md

 - Create a new Docker Compose deployment for AlgoKit LocalNet if it doesn't already exist
 - (Re-)Start the containers

+You can also specify additional options:

+- `--name`: Specify a name for a custom LocalNet instance.
+This allows you to have multiple LocalNet configurations.
+Refer to [Named LocalNet Configuration Directory](#named-localnet-configuration-directory) for more details.
+- `--config-dir`: Specify a custom configuration directory for the LocalNet.
+- `--dev/--no-dev`: Control whether to launch 'algod' in developer mode or not.
+Defaults to 'yes' (developer mode enabled).

 If it's the first time running it on your machine then it will download the following images from DockerHub:

 - [`algorand/algod`](https://hub.docker.com/r/algorand/algod) (~500 MB)